openmedlab/.github/profile/README.md

 ## Protein Engineering
-We introduce TemPL, a novel deep learning approach for zero-shot prediction of protein stability and activity, harnessing temperature-guided language modeling.
-By assembling an extensive dataset of 96 million sequence-host bacterial strain optimal growth temperatures (OGTs) and {\Delta}Tm data for point mutations under consistent experimental conditions, we effectively compared TemPL with state-of-the-art models.
-Notably, TemPL demonstrated superior performance in predicting protein stability.
-An ablation study was conducted to elucidate the influence of OGT prediction and language modeling modules on TemPL's performance, revealing the importance of integrating both components.
-Consequently, TemPL offers considerable promise for protein engineering applications, facilitating the design of mutation sequences with enhanced stability and activity.

 <img style="float: left;" width="20px" height="auto" src="https://github.com/openmedlab/.github/blob/main/profile/MedFM Fold.png"> MedFM Protein:
 > [ Foundation model to predict protein stability and activity](https://github.com/openmedlab/TemPL)